dev-whoan/mapi/index.md

 ---

+# About MAPI
+MAPI is well created Web Server Framework.
+I noticed that developers need to consider lots of things when they started to create new services such that App, Web Service, Science Experimental, etc. And the services can be simply divided into Front-End and Back-End.

+But actually, the idea is simply started from Front-End side, the UX like: 'How about creating a food delivery service?
+People can choose the foods what they want to eat, and the page will show the information about the food.
+Furthermore, when the order it, the seller will receive the infor where the location to deliver, and information they need.'
+It means that although the idea is started with User Experience(or User Interface, simply Frontend), developer must design and implement the BackEnd side.

+So the concept of MAPI is 'Let the developers be able to just focus on the UX part.
+Let MAPI take responsibiliity for the Backend, so they can build differentiated, stand out service!'

+So the MAPI borned.
+The MAPI provides DB Fetching, File Server, User Authentication with setting JSON files and process the features with RESTful API Calls.

+---

 # How it works

 ---

-All the requests to Web server is processed through HTTP Methods.
+All the requests to MAPI is processed through HTTP Methods.

-I try to apply MVC pattern for MAPI, so there are `Model`, `Controller` Objects.(but no View because which is depends on Client side.)
+MAPI is designed using the MVC pattern.
+Hence there are `Model`, and `Controller` but no View.

-Controllers are defining a task what it should do, working with proxy-list (Explained below).

-Once you define controller with proxy-list and order to the controller taks should call, of course there could no proxy-list, it will run sequentially.

-For example, proxy-list with pre-defined functions `start, end`, and proxy-order with `1`, it will call `start` task, and controller task, and `end` task.

-So you can think Controller is actually method which you want to run.

-`HTTP Request for Controller -> Added to Proxy Worker -> Run Tasks Based on Proxy-List`
+Controller is about the task what the response is made from for the request.
+The actions are defined as `Service`.

+For example you can define `CRUD` task(here in after referred to as task) and `HTTP Methods` correspondly.
+And when the request is coming to MAPI with one of defined `HTTP Method`, the corresponding task will be processed.

+The task is defined as `Service`. `Service` can define the corresponding request and task that is explained above.
+However, each `HTTP Methods` can defined only once.
+It means, no duplicated `HTTP Method` is allowed.

+In summary, when http request is come, router will searching for corresponding `Controller`.
+And then, `Controller` will look for corresponding `Service`.
+If there is any corresponding `Service` and `Controller`, the things will be processed, and return the result.

+It's similiar with `Dependency Injection`, and `Inversion of Control`.

+## Define
+- `Router` -> `Controller` -> `Service`

+## Procedure
+- `Router` <- `Controller` <- `Service`

 You have to set all the needed things `JSON` file, according to its' right path under the `configs` folder.

 ## Prerequisites

 You should prepare configuration for MAPI.
-The base files are `default.json`, `model directory`, `controller directory`, and `services directory`.
+The base files are `default.json`, `model`, `controller`, and `service`.

 ```
 configs